configcat/docs/website/docs/targeting/targeting-rules/flag-condition.md

 A flag condition acts as a condition that must be met before the dependent feature flag becomes active.
 A prerequisite feature flag (aka. master feature flag, inter-dependent feature flag, global toggle) is a type of feature flag that is used to control the availability of another feature flag.

-This allows developers to ensure that certain conditions or requirements are fulfilled before users can access a particular feature.
-Prerequisite feature flags are particularly useful for managing complex feature dependencies and ensuring a smooth user experience during feature rollouts.
+This allows you to control the value of multiple feature flags by changing the value of a single, central feature flag.
+Prerequisite flags are particularly useful for managing complex feature dependencies and ensuring a smooth user experience during feature rollouts.

 ## How does it work?